Last Revision: 25 January 2022

 Children’s Literature Today: Determining Factors and Tendencies

 Modern Language Association of America.

 (Download of this article from the website of PMLA is restricted to institutions with a subscription of PMLA.
 Many universities in the USA and abroad

-have got the permission to download; if you do not have this permission,
+have got the permission to download)

 This article was used for example in the course Writing for Children by Yasmine Motawy, which took place in Spring 2012 at the Department of Rhetoric and Composition of The American University in Cairo.

 I have worked for leading Arab publishing houses like The Arab Institute for Research and Publishing (Beirut and Amman) and Dar al-Shorouk (Cairo).

 Short descriptions of Arabic books I recommend for translation into German can be ordered by publishers interested in obtaining the rights.
 I present the books at the following pages (in German):

 Several of these books are suitable for different ages.
 For some, a preliminary translation into German or English is available.